dojo/dojo.io/site/source/tutorials/vdom_abstractions.md

 // represents <ul><li /></ul>
 ```

-Within the properties argument are common properties a DOM node would have with the `classes` key using a `{ string: boolean }` syntax.'
+Within the properties argument are common properties a DOM node would have with the `classes` key using a `{ string: boolean }` syntax.

 ```ts
 v('article', {